We Are Ontario

 mapgraphic - blue - ontario

-We are investing in young emerging leaders living in Ontario with community-driven solutions that support social inclusion and civic engagement in public spaces because we believe they are an integral part of creating the healthy and equitable communities Ontario needs.
+We are investing in emerging leaders living in Ontario with community-driven solutions that support social inclusion and civic engagement in public spaces because we believe they are an integral part of creating the healthy and equitable communities Ontario needs.

 Many communities call this land their home.
-According to the 2016 census: 374,395 Indigenous peoples live in Ontario, constituting 2.8% of the province’s population.
-3,885,585 Ontarians identify as a visible minority.
-Of these, 63.5% were born outside Canada.
+According to the 2021 census, 406,590 Indigenous people live in Ontario, constituting 2.9% of the province’s population.
+4,817,360 (34.3%) Ontarians identify as a visible minority.
+4,725,795 (33.7%) were born outside Canada.
+1,424,102 (10.1%) Ontarians live in rural and small-town communities.